 But if you're the receiver, would you really want another scarf to add to your scarf pile?
 Or would you rather get a shopping gift card that you can use to buy something other than a scarf?

-The smart alternative to the gifting frenzy
+Alternatives to the gift-giving frenzy

 No matter how many articles warn people to spend less at the holidays, there will always be those who are obsessed with giving and those who get a high from the act of unboxing even the most worthless of Christmas presents.